 This method allows customers to check out new products and become familiar with new brands.
 As an entrepreneur, you can build a solid business with a predictable amount of revenue by using this model.

-This includes offering physical services like spa, servicing of electric appliances, pet care, etc. This is yet another soon to be dominating space in the physical service industry.
+This includes offering physical services like spa, servicing of electric appliances, pet care, etc. The physical services sector is poised to become yet another dominant market.

 However, in the digital world, it’s quite dominating.
 Web hosting, maintenance, designing…all these are offered as a package based on features with varied pricing.

-And the best part, you don’t need to go elsewhere hunting things.
+And the best part is that you do not need to go elsewhere hunting for things.
 You have a powerful plugin WooCommerce Subscriptions and all the tips listed in this article to manage your business.